gautamprafful007/ML-project-credit_risk_analysis_model/README.md

 Compare candidate models and choose the best based on performance and business criteria.

-<li>Interpretability with XAI</li>
-Use SHAP and/or LIME to generate global and local feature impact visualizations.

-Explain why certain profiles are flagged as high risk (e.g. high debt, low income).

 <h2>🧪 Usage & Example</h2>
 From the Notebook
 Open train_credit_risk.ipynb to run through EDA, model training, evaluation, and interpretability.